dineshsailor/CRM/README.md

 * included yii was updated to run on php8, however $TODO = should upgrade yii with modern version.
 * Twilio component needs to be upgraded (or removed, actually, considering the current state of SMS)

+No changes to the database are made, and no files were removed.
+So it should work to rsync this version over 7.1.
+Note that your db authenticaion is stored in x2engine/protected/config/X2Config.php, if you overwrite that file you will need to update the email, host, user, pass, dbname strings in that file.

 NOTE: IF YOU ARE UPDATING FROM <7.0 YOU WILL NEED TO RE-ENTER YOUR THIRD-PARTY APP CREDENTIALS!
 THIS IS DUE TO THE REMOVAL OF MCRYPT IN PHP 7.2.
 FOR MORE INFO, PLEASE CONTACT customersupport@x2engine.com